ameksike/devops/db.mongodb/docs/README.md

 - Embedded documents store related data in a single document.
 - Reference relationships store data by linking references in one document to another document

+### MongoDB's principle for how design data model:
+Data that is accessed together should be stored together.
+How you model your data depends entirely on your particular application's data access patterns.
+You want to structure your data to match the ways that your application queries and updates it.

 ### Common schema anti-patterns
 - Massive arrays
 - Massive number of collections